Local SEO

 • Service Areas: As mentioned, if you are an SAB, clearly define your service areas.
 You can specify up to 20 service areas.

-Choosing the Right Categories and Attributes
+Choosing the right categories and attributes.

 Categories tell Google what your business is, and attributes tell potential customers what your business offers.
 Together, they significantly impact your visibility in findy searches (searches for a product or service without a specific business name).
 A large majority of Business Profile views originate from these findy searches.